viant/endly/README.md

 Generate secret keys with a credential that endly will use to run the workflows.
-(**secret** binary should be compiled and build as result of get -u github.com/viant/toolbox/secret into GOPATH/bin) Secret generate a file that store blowfish encrypted credential in $HOME/.secret/ directory.
+(**secret** binary should be compiled and build as result of get -u github.com/viant/toolbox/secret into GOPATH/bin) **secret** command generates a file with encrypted credential in $HOME/.secret/ directory.

 Provide a user name and password to login to your box.